 Make sure you give examples that are relevant to the company and the particular job you’re applying for.
 After all, you want to show employers how you can put your teamwork skills to good use and how the company will benefit from them.

-4. Don’t memorise a script
+4. Don’t memorize a script

-Rather than just narrating a scripted answer you learned off by heart, highlight your story in a bulleted list and use the main points to craft a more conversational response.
+Rather than just narrating a scripted answer you learned off by heart, highlight your story in a bulleted list, and use the main points to craft a more conversational response.
 A robotic and rehearsed answer will simply fail to impress.

 5. Be honest

-Don’t exaggerate or flat-out lie about your teamwork skills or lack thereof – you will get caught and, when you do, it definitely won’t make you look good.
-Even if you are a bit of a lone wolf, it’s best to say something like: ‘Although I generally prefer working alone, I understand the importance of teamwork and I am able to successfully work with others when necessary’.
+Even if you’re a bit of a lone wolf, it’s best to say something like: “Although I generally prefer working alone, I understand the importance of teamwork and I’m able to successfully work with others when necessary.”

 6. Avoid clichés